aigamedev/scikit-neuralnetwork/docs/guide_installation.rst

 .. image:: console_tests.png

-We strive to maintain 100% test coverage for all code-paths, to ensure that rapid changes in the underlying ``pylearn2`` library are caught automatically.
+We strive to maintain 100% test coverage for all code-paths, to ensure that rapid changes in the underlying ``Lasagne`` and ``Theano`` libraries are caught automatically.